sjrd218/groovy-script/README.md

 Two variables are passed as binding variables to your script.

 ```
-configuration : Map<String,Object> - the configuration of the plugin
 context : PluginStepContext - the context object passed to the plugin
 ```